wkrueger/nextpress/docusaurus/docs/intro.md

 - Written in typescript, written for typescript (although, since we dont use fancy decorator stuff, js shall just work out of the box)

-For those who don't know, next.js is sort of a react configuration package, that simplifies hard things (such as SSR and routing) through the use of some opinionated setup (ex, a file-system router).
-So that in the end you can just focus on writing the pages, intead of fiddling with webpack.
+For those who don't know, next.js is sort of a react configuration package that simplifies hard things (such as SSR and routing) through the use of some opinionated setup (ex, a file-system router).
+So that in the end you can just focus on writing the pages, instead of fiddling with webpack.

 Nextpress does not aim to be a "very-complete framework that works for everything", since that would